Last Updated on July 31, 2024 by Nicole

 Preheat the grill to medium-high.
 Brush corn with olive oil and grill until slightly charred, turning often.
 Add seasonings to a large mixing bowl and combine until uniform.
 Toss corn with seasonings until coated.
 Serve immediately.

-How to Cook Corn on the Cob: Simple Garlic Parmesan Corn on the Cob – Gluten Free
+How to Cook Corn on the Cob: Simple Garlic Parmesan Corn on the Cob – Gluten-Free

 Is there any better flavor combination than garlic and Parmesan?
 This match made in flavor heaven is the ideal simple accompaniment to our favorite grilled summer veggie.
 Plus, cheese adds additional protein for staying power along with calcium for strong and healthy bones.